 To prevent cross-site scripting security vulnerabilities, replace any HTML special characters in user-supplied data with HTML entity references.
-For more information, refer to "JSP Expression Language" on page 13-14.
+For more information, refer to Section 13.10, "JSP Expression Language".

-Re-Displaying a Value Using the Apache Jakarta <input:text> Tag
+15.4.3.2 Re-Displaying a Value Using the Apache Jakarta <input:text> Tag could be entered using the Apache tag library as: